Employment website: Revenue models

-Employment sites typically charge fees to employers for listings job postings.
+Employment sites typically charge fees to employers for listing job postings.
 Often these are flat fees for a specific duration (30 days, 60 days, etc).
 Other sites may allow employers to post basic listings for free, but charge a fee for more prominent placement of listings in search results.
-A few sites use a pay-for-performance model, where the employer listing the job pays for clicks on the listing.
+Employment sites like job aggregators use "pay-per-click" or pay-for-performance models, where the employer listing the job pays for clicks on the listing.

 In Japan, some sites have come under fire for allowing employers to list a job for free for an initial duration, then charging exorbitant fees after the free period expires.
 Most of these sites seem to have appeared within the last year in response to the labor shortage in Japan.

 Risks

 Many job search engines and job boards encourage users to post their resume and contact details.
-While this is attractive for the site operators (who sell access to the resume bank to headhunters and recruiters), job-seekers exercise caution in uploading personal information, since they have no control over where their resume will eventually be seen.
+While this is attractive for the site operators (who sell access to the resume bank to headhunters and recruiters), job-seekers should exercise caution in uploading personal information, since they have no control over where their resume will eventually be seen.
 Their resume may be viewed by a current employer or, worse, by criminals who may use information from it to amass and sell personal contact information, or even perpetrate identity theft.